 Do Go To A Certified Lash Artist

 One of the first things to ensure when getting a lash treatment is to make sure you consult a certified professional.
-Lash technicians have been trained to apply lash extensions in a secure manner with the health of your natural lashes in mind.
+Lash technicians have been trained to apply lash extensions securely with the health of your natural lashes in mind.

 If you have concerns about the technician’s credentials, ask to see their certification and registration.
 Most salons will gladly oblige to show you the certificate.